rapid7/metasploit-framework/dev/Metasploit-Development-Environment.md

 $ rvm install 1.9.3-p125
 ````

-What this all does is fetch RVM, which performs a bunch of shell voodoo, and finally installs Ruby version 1.9.3 patchlevel 125 (there are lots of other Rubies to choose from, but we like this one the most right now).
-Assuming all goes as planned, you should end up with something like this in your shell.
+What this does is fetch RVM, which performs a bunch of shell voodoo, and installs Ruby version 1.9.3 patchlevel 125 (there are lots of other Rubies to choose from, but we like this one the most right now).
+Assuming all goes as planned, you should end up with something like this in your shell:

 [[/screens/rvm02.png]]

 <h2 id="editor">Your Editor</h2>

-Once that's all done, you can move on to setting up your preferred editor.
+Once that's done, you can set up your preferred editor.
 Far be it from us to tell you what editor you use -- people get really attached to these things for some reason.
-Once we have some docs put together for sensible defaults for a couple of the more popular editors out there, we'll list that here.
+After we put together some docs for sensible defaults for a couple of the more popular editors out there, we'll list them here.

 <h2 id="github">Using GitHub</h2>